django/deps/draft/0008-black.rst

 However, formatting changes already happen alongside new features and bug fixes, adding a steady stream of pollution.
 Adopting Black will eliminate future code reformatting, making the git history cleaner looking forwards.
-Besides, GitHub has a "see the blame before this commit" button to jump easily through refactoring commits.
+Besides, GitHub has a "View blame prior to this change" button to jump easily through refactoring commits.

 This commit will also be disruptive for open pull requests.
 One way to update